One Day in Maui, I Slept Here…

 Four Seasons Maui is Worth the Splurge

 The Four Seasons Resort Maui at Wailea is a total splurge.
 It’s where celebrities and stockbrokers vacation.
-Us normal folk who are there are probably there because it’s a once in a lifetime honeymoon, Maui babymoon, or anniversary trip (and oh my gosh, go on your honeymoon there, you’ll love it) or — in Tom’s and my case — you have a job that means getting to experience such a spectacular place.
+Us normal folk who are there are probably there because it’s a once in a lifetime honeymoon, Maui babymoon, or anniversary trip or long-awaited girls getaway to Hawaii, or — in Tom’s and my case — you have a job that means getting to experience such a spectacular place.
 I reached out to Maui Four Seasons after winning a trip at a Maui press junction in San Diego.
 Though Four Seasons wasn’t part of the prize package, we were offered a couple nights to check it out.

 If you can’t afford the splurge, you can still lounge on the beach at the Four Seasons (remember — all beaches in Maui in public) or enjoy the property while taking the self-guided iPod art tour — even if you’re not a guest of the resort’s, you can check out an iPad at the front desk and do a self-guided tour of the property’s art collection, much of which is inspired by Hawaii.